morinlab/lymphopedia/NFKBIZ.md

 # NFKBIZ
 ## Overview
 The NFKBIZ gene is a significant player in NF-κB signaling, with mutations leading to its deregulation.
 This pathway is critical in the pathogenesis of ABC DLBCL.
 NFKBIZ is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
-The predominant cluster of mutations in NFKBIZ is in the 3' UTR and not a consequence of aSHM.<sup>1</sup>
+The predominant cluster of mutations in NFKBIZ is in the 3' UTR and not a consequence of aSHM.
+NFKBIZ 3' UTR mutations confer a selective growth advantage in DLBCL cells by stabilizing NFKBIZ mRNA, resulting in increased protein levels.<sup>1</sup>

 ## Relevance tier by entity